 Let $\K ⊆ \L$ be MU-categories.
 For every $\L$-object $U$ let $\Age(U)$ (or more precisely $\Age_{\K, \L}(U)$) denote the full subcategory of $\K$ corresponding to the class of objects $\set{X ∈ \Ob(\K): \L(U, X) ≠ ∅}$.
 Clearly, this is a hereditary subcategory.
 In this context we will identify classes of $\K$-objects with the corresponding full subcategories. \end{definition}

 \begin{observation} Let $\tuple{\K, \L}$ be a free completion of MU-categories.
 If we start with an $\L$-object $U$, we have that $\tuple{\Age(U), \sAge(U)}$ is a free completion and that $\sAge(U) ⊆ \L$ is full by Corollary~\ref{thm:free_completion_hereditary}.
 By (L2) of $\tuple{\K, \L}$, $U$ is a $\sAge(U)$-object.
-Altogether, the characterization of a Fraïssé limit (Theorem~\ref{thm:fraisse_limit}) applies.
+Altogether, the characterization of the Fraïssé limit (Theorem~\ref{thm:fraisse_limit}) applies.

-On the other hand, if we start with a Fraïssé class $\F ⊆ \K$, we have that $\tuple{\F, σ\F}$ is a free completion with a Fraïssé limit $U$.
-However, $\F ⊆ \Age(U)$ and $σ\F ⊆ \sAge(U)$ may be strict inclusions, and $U$ may not be a Fraïssé limit of its age.
-The inclusions are equalities if and only if $\F$ is hereditary, and $U$ is a Fraïssé limit of its age if and only if the age has the amalgamation property.
-But in any case, $U$ is generic in $\tuple{\Age(U), \sAge(U)}$ since $\F ⊆ \Age(U)$ is dominating (see Proposition~\ref{thm:dominating_subcategory}), and so $U$ is the only candidate for a Fraïssé limit. \end{observation}
+On the other hand, if we start with a full subcategory $\F ⊆ \K$ that is Fraïssé, we have that $\tuple{\F, σ\F}$ is a free completion with a Fraïssé limit $U$.
+However, $\F ⊆ \Age(U)$ and $σ\F ⊆ \sAge(U)$ may be strict inclusions, and $U$ may not be the Fraïssé limit of its age.
+The inclusions are equalities if and only if $\F$ is hereditary, and $U$ is the Fraïssé limit of its age if and only if the age has the amalgamation property.
+But in any case, $U$ is generic in $\tuple{\Age(U), \sAge(U)}$ since $\F ⊆ \Age(U)$ is dominating (see Proposition~\ref{thm:dominating_subcategory}), and so $U$ is the only candidate for the Fraïssé limit. \end{observation}